-Special Graduate School funds exist to assist enrolled graduate students with unreimbursed medical expenses which create a financial hardship for them.
-Assistance takes the form of a grant to reimburse expenses not covered by insurance.
-Students must first submit insurance claims and determine out-of-pocket expenses before applying for assistance through these funds.
+The Graduate School offers financial assistance for those facing unanticipated and/or prohibitive medical expenses, and for cases where out-of-network care is required.
+Special funds exist to assist enrolled graduate students with some portion of the unreimbursed medical expenses that create a financial hardship.
+Assistance takes the form of a grant to reimburse some portion of the expenses not covered by insurance; therefore, you must first submit insurance claims and determine your out-of-pocket expenses before you can apply for reimbursement through these funds.

-More information may be found on the Graduate Student Life website:
+More information may be found on the Graduate Student Life website: https://gradschool.princeton.edu/student-experience/support-resources/healthwellness/medical-expense-ass istance

-https://gradschool.princeton.edu/student-experience/support-resources/healthwellness/medical-expense-assistance #:-:text=medical%20 expense%20 assistance